 HTTP Server Tests

-DNS: The domain part of the test target URL is resolved to an IP address.
+DNS: Resolves the URL's domain to an IP address.

 Use Cases for HTTP Server Tests